Mass Rock Sites of:

 The Coolagh (also spelt Coolough) Mass Rock was moved when the local Crestwood housing estate was built.
 It is now situated within a boundary wall at the end of a row of houses.

-The Coolough 365 People and Place Committee hope to erect a sign and information to aid a better understanding of both its spiritual and historical heritage.
+The Coolough 365 People and Place Committee have erected a sign and information to aid a better understanding of both its spiritual and historical heritage.

 Ballycolgan Mass Rock